Your app can subscribe to events or set up an HTTP endpoint to invoke a function within your app without any user interaction.

 module requires that you specify a key that uniquely

-identifies that module in the manifest, a function or endpoint (for Forge remote) to run when the event occurs, and the list of events that module is subscribing to.
+(for Forge Remote) to run when the event occurs, and the list of events

 For more information, see the Scheduled Trigger, Trigger, and Web trigger manifest reference topics.

-(Product, data security policy, and lifecycle events only) An additional set of properties specific to the event being configured.
+(Atlassian app, data security policy, and lifecycle events only) An additional set of properties specific to the event being configured.

 For example, when an event notifies your app about comments added in Confluence, it includes the name of the event, the atlassian ID of the user whose action prompted the event, and an object representing the comment, including the page ID and space of the page being commented on.